book a call

 LinkedIn: one of the most powerful yet still misunderstood social media platforms out there.

-If you’re in the business world, you might relate: LinkedIn perhaps has seemed like a “natural” and interesting platform for your message, so you’ve thought about it - but figuring out what to say and how to say it might be a challenge.
+As a CEO of your business, you likely relate: LinkedIn seems like a “natural” and interesting platform for your message, so you’ve thought about it - but figuring out what to say and how to say it might be a challenge.
 It’s something we hear almost daily from existing and prospective clients at Brand of a Leader: entrepreneurs are excited about being active on LinkedIn but feel unsure where to start.

 What makes LinkedIn such a particularly “tricky” platform to leverage?
 We’ll explain - but before we do, let’s look at some numbers.

-With over 830M members, LinkedIn may not be the largest social network out there, but it is unquestionably the hub for business thinkers, career-oriented experts and job seekers alike.
-While it might feel crowded, from a content and thought leadership perspective, the numbers tell a different story: approximately 250M members create content on LinkedIn, and less than 1% of users post 1 piece of content each week.
+With over 900 million members, LinkedIn may not be the largest social network out there, but it is unquestionably the hub for business thinkers.
+While it might feel crowded, from a content and thought leadership perspective, the numbers tell a different story: approximately 250M members create content on LinkedIn, and less than 1% of users post 2 pieces of content or more each week.
 If 3M users net the 9B impressions generated annually on LinkedIn, then a tiny portion of people actually doing it are benefiting way more than a platform has ever allowed them to.
+Consistency wins the game, as always.

 As an entrepreneur, here is what it means for you: if you are curious about LinkedIn, or can see yourself building content on LinkedIn to reach an audience that matters to you, the opportunity is now.